nodeca/ndoc/README.md

       -f, --format <html|js>    Documentation format [html]
       -i, --index PATH          Index file [README.md]
-      -l FMT, --link-format FMT String format for link to source file [{file}#L{line}] {file} is substituted with the name of the source file {line} is substituted with the line number within the source file E.g. http://github.com/nodeca/ndoc/{file}#L{line}
+      -l FMT, --link-format FMT String format for link to source file [{file}#L{line}] {url} is substituted with the URL of repository read from manifest file {file} is substituted with the name of the source file {line} is substituted with the line number within the source file E.g. http://github.com/nodeca/ndoc/{file}#L{line}